goktug16/Opcode-Language-Processing/README.md

     <code>pip install library-name</code>
 </pre>

-<p>Replace "library-name" with the name of the library they you to install.</p>
+<p>Replace "library-name" with the name of the library you want to install.</p>

 <h3>Implementation Environment</h3>